denten-books/plain-text/support/book-proposal/proposal.md

 several classes on the subject, which helped refine my thinking and provided further notes and primary material.
 As of today, the manuscript stands at roughly 60,000 words, with three chapters completed in their draft form.
-I am writing actively and plan to have a first draft of the manuscript ready in the summer of 2015.
+I am writing actively and plan to have the first draft of the manuscript ready in the summer of 2015.
 I am on leave next academic year, having cleared my schedule, with plans of seeing this project through to publication.